November 29th, 2011

 But when older couples are involved, a prenuptial agreement can actually increase the chances that the marriage will be successful, said Susan Pollet, a lawyer who has her own practice in Chappaqua and specializes in family, labor, and employment law.
 “By discussing finances openly and outlining their positions, especially regarding their adult children, older couples work out the particulars upfront amiably before they get a formal written agreement,” Ms. Pollet said, adding that in order to draw up a sound financial agreement, “it is absolutely essential that each of them have their own attorney.”

 Even when there are no children to take into consideration, older professionals who have accumulated substantial assets want to make sure that their assets are protected before they enter into marriage, said Denise S. D’Ambrosio, a lawyer in the White Plains office of Hall, Dickler, Lawler, Kent & Friedman.

-Mr. Scutieri added that divorce has increased during the last five years, especially among middle-age people.
-“The recession is taking its toll, especially in Westchester, where corporate cutbacks have hit middle-age couples who have had to alter their life styles drastically,” he said.
+Mr. Scutieri added that divorce has increased during the last five years, especially among middle-aged people.
+“The recession is taking its toll, especially in Westchester, where corporate cutbacks have hit middle-aged couples who have had to alter their lifestyles drastically,” he said.
 “Money problems lead to fighting and eventually divorce, even though financially, couples would be better off not divorcing.”